-If you own a MacOS device with an Apple Silicon M1/M2 chip, you can run Jina natively on it (instead of running under Rosetta) and enjoy up to 10x faster performance.
+If you own a macOS device with an Apple Silicon M1/M2 chip, you can run Jina natively on it (instead of running under Rosetta) and enjoy up to 10x faster performance.
 This chapter summarizes how to install Jina.

 Check terminal and device#

-If you find it is installed under
+If it’s installed under

 /usr/local/ instead of